nyurik/maplibre-native-rs/README.md

 * To get a list of available commands, run `just`.
 * To run tests, use `just test`.

+### Compiling MapLibre Native

+This crate relies on the MapLibre Native library, which is compiled as part of the build process.
+There are several ways to compile the library:
+* if the `MLN_FROM_SOURCE` environment variable is set, the build script will compile the native library from that dir.
+* if this repo has been cloned, it will contain the `/maplibre-native` submodule, which will be used to compile the library.
+Make sure to run `git submodule update --init --recursive` to fetch the submodule.
+* if there is no `/maplibre-native` submodule, the build script assumes it is being ran as a dependency, and will try to download the source into the `OUT_DIR`.
+Note that this might be slow.

 ## License

 Licensed under either of